WW II friends plan to meet in The Netherlands (The Writer's Cramp entry)

 "He really wanted to spend some time with you, too, Mr. Baantjer."
 Skip paused a moment, then continued.
 "Well, the fact is - John died a couple of days ago, sir, kind of sudden like.
 I'm real sorry."

 "Thank you for telling me, Mr. Turner," Pieter said sadly.
-"I wonder if you would mind very much," he continued, "if I accompanied you on your tour through the cemetery?
-I would like to place Corporal Stamp's tulip at the mausoleum."
+After a moment, he continued.
+"I wonder if you would mind very much, if I accompanied you on your tour through the cemetery?
+I would like to place Corporal Stamp's tulip at the memorial tower."

 Skip straightened himself to attention and said, "It'd be an honor to have you walk with our group, sir; I think John would've liked that.
 And while we're walking, perhaps you could pass the time telling me how you and John came to be friends.
 Knowing him, I'm sure it's quite a story."